MelodyLLL/Blog_Source/README.md

-# one blog of melodyLLL, is live at kangkang.fun!
+# one blog of melodyLLL, is live at ljq666.com